Wuhan coronavirus: Five things to know

-HONG KONG -- A new form of respiratory virus -- originating in the central Chinese city of Wuhan -- has spread further in Asia and beyond, with confirmed cases reported in Hong Kong, Macao, Japan, South Korea, Singapore, Vietnam, Thailand and the U.S.
+HONG KONG -- A new form of respiratory virus -- originating in the central Chinese city of Wuhan -- has spread further in Asia and beyond, with confirmed cases reported in Hong Kong, Macao, Japan, South Korea, Singapore, Vietnam, Thailand, the U.S., France and Australia.

-The novel coronavirus has infected over 850 people and killed 26 in China as of Friday, according to the country's Ministry of Health.
+The novel coronavirus has infected 1,287 people and killed 41 in China as of Saturday morning, according to the country's health authorities.
 The local government in Wuhan is working quickly to build an emergency medical center within days to treat patients suffering from the newly identified disease, widely known as Wuhan pneumonia.

 While the World Health Organization said on Thursday that China faced an "emergency" situation, it decided against declaring a global health emergency, citing limited cases outside of China despite evidence of human-to-human transmission.